AdobeDocs/experience-manager-forms-cloud-service.en/help/installing-configuring-designer.md

 ---
-title: Install and configure Designer
+title: How to download and install Forms Designer to create Document of Record templates?
-description: Learn how to install stand-alone AEM Forms Designer.
+description: You can use Forms Designer to create XDP and PDF Form templates which serve as a template for a Document of Record.
+Designer is available with the AEM Forms license.

 ---

-# Install and configure Designer {#installing-and-configuring-designer}
+# Install Forms Designer {#installing-and-configuring-designer}

-Designer is a point-and-click graphical form design tool that simplifies the creation of XDP form templates.
+Designer is a point-and-click graphical form design tool that simplifies the creation of XDP and PDF form templates.
 You can design a form template, define its logic, and meet strict legislative requirements.
-These serve as a Document of Record template for an Adaptive Form.
-You can also [create Adaptive Forms based on these form templates](creating-adaptive-form.md#create-an-adaptive-form-based-on-xml-or-json-schema).
+An XDP and PDF form serve as a Document of Record template in an Adaptive Form.
 These forms templates are different from [Adaptive Form templates](template-editor.md).

 ## Pre-requisites {#pre-requisites}